backstage/community-plugins/workspaces/confluence/plugins/confluence/README.md

 Before we begin make sure:

-* You have created your own standalone Backstage app using @backstage/create-app and not using a fork of the bastage repository. if you haven't setup Backstage already, start [here](https://backstage.io/docs/getting-started/).
+* You have created your own standalone Backstage app using @backstage/create-app and not using a fork of the Backstage repository.
+If you haven't setup Backstage already, start [here](https://backstage.io/docs/getting-started/).

 To use any of the functionality this plugin provides, you need to start by configuring your App with the following config: